商品画像

 (warm)

-Dry and sharp, with a savory aftertaste that leaves a hint of rice.
+It is dry and sharp, with an umami-fueled finish that leaves a hint of rice.
+It is simple yet profound.

 • Akiko Toda